chrapkus/Internship_Tasks_Szymon_Grzebyta/README.md

 author Szymon Grzebyta

 # Chapter_1:
-Implement a Car class that has the following attributes:
+Implementation of a Car class that has the following attributes:
 - pax_count -- number of passengers riding in the car (including the driver),
 - car_mass -- mass of the empty car (in kg),
 - gear_count -- number of gears.